DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/ACCOUNTS-RECEIVABLE/Customer-remittance.md

 **Field** | **Description**
 :--       |:--
-**Create prepayment**                   | When set to _Yes_ customer payment journal line(s) that aren't settled against a D365 invoice, will be created as a prepayment.
+**Create prepayment**                   | When set to _Yes_, customer payment journal line(s) that aren't settled against a D365 invoice, will be created as a prepayment.
-**Auto post customer payment journal**  | When set to _Yes_ the created cusomer payment journal will be automatically posted.
+**Auto post customer payment journal**  | When set to _Yes_, the created customer payment journal will be automatically posted.
 **File attachment document type**       | Select applicable document type.
 When populated, the import file will be attached to the created customer payment journal. <br> Ensure the file extension is setup in all applicable legal entities File types in Document management parameters.

 ## Remittance format